 Veneers are a popular treatment choice not only because of its material qualities, but it also saves you money in the long-term and it eliminates the need for extensive treatments.

 To help you make the right choice for the defect in your smile, we’ve taken this question and have broken down the factors that will help you make the right decision.
 Consider the following factors when making your decision:

 - Costings – Veneers are the more expensive, with an average cost ranging between $400 to $800AUD.
 The porcelain material used typically costs more than resin material.
 Dental veneers are also permanent and can save you money over time with strong oral hygiene.
 Bonding is more susceptible to breaking and could cost you double compared to veneers.
 Ultimately, it does depend on how well you look after your teeth at home.

 - Durability – Dental veneers are designed to be a permanent solution for defects in your teeth.
 The porcelain material is more durable and stain-resistant compared to resin material, which can stain over time.

 - Goals – The question patients may ask include: Which treatment should I go with if I have a gap or chip in my teeth?
 The answer is both.
 Tooth bonding is considered a worthwhile choice if you want to preserve your current smile and fix those niggling defects.
 Dental veneers are also useful for this, but the porcelain shells can be bonded to the surface of your teeth to cover any defects, leaving you with a new smile.

-If you need further advice on the best treatment option for your smile tooth bonding or dental veneers, why not contact us at Parkdale Family Dental by checking yourself in for a check-up appointment?
+If you need further advice on the best treatment option for your smile tooth bonding or dental veneers, or if you’re a bonding patient but the bonding has fallen off, why not contact us at Parkdale Family Dental by checking yourself in for a check-up appointment?
 Simply click here to get started.